SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Conclusion

 \section{Conclusion}

-We presented SmokeSeer, a new framework for joint 3D scene reconstruction and smoke removal in dynamic smoke-filled environments.
+We presented SmokeSeer, a framework for joint 3D scene reconstruction and smoke removal in dynamic smoke-filled environments.
 Our key insight is to leverage the complementary strengths of RGB and thermal imaging to decompose the scene into its surface and smoke components.
-We achieved this by using a 3DGS-based inverse rendering pipeline to optimize separate smoke and surface Gaussians, appropriately regularized to account for their different physical properties.
-We showcased the effectiveness of our method in synthetic datasets, and in real-world environments representative of firefighting settings.
-Our experimental results on real-world firefighting scenarios demonstrate practical viability for emergency response applications.
+We achieved this using a 3DGS-based inverse rendering pipeline to optimize separate smoke and surface Gaussians, appropriately regularized to account for their different physical properties.
+We demonstrated our method on synthetic datasets and real-world environments representative of firefighting settings.
+Our experiments in real-world firefighting scenarios demonstrate practical viability for emergency response applications.
 By publicly releasing our code and dataset, we aim to establish a foundation for future research in vision through smoke and multimodal scene understanding.

-\paragraph{Limitations and future work.} Though our method demonstrates state-of-the-art performance in smoke removal and 3D reconstruction, several limitations remain.

-First, we model the temporal evolution of smoke using a deformation field without explicitly incorporating physics-based priors like laws of fluid dynamics.
+\paragraph{Limitations and future work.} Though our method achieves state-of-the-art performance in smoke removal and 3D reconstruction, several limitations remain.
+First, we model the temporal evolution of smoke using a deformation field, without explicitly incorporating physics-based priors such as fluid dynamics.
 Future work could integrate priors based on the Navier-Stokes equations to better capture smoke's physical behavior \cite{pinn}.

-Second, our method requires careful balancing of multiple loss terms during optimization (Equation \ref{eq:loss}) and is not able to handle very dense smoke that might occlude the scene completely.
-A promising future research direction is incorporating diffusion model priors to provide stronger guidance for reconstructing regions heavily occluded by smoke. {
+Second, our method requires careful balancing of multiple loss terms during optimization (Equation \ref{eq:loss}), and cannot handle very dense smoke that might occlude the scene completely.
+Future work could incorporate generative priors to provide stronger guidance at regions heavily occluded by smoke.

 \paragraph{Acknowledgments.} We thank Ian Higgins and John Keller for help with flying the drone during data acquisition; Sreekar Ranganathan for help with the camera hardware and data collection setup; and Jeff Tan and Nikhil Keetha for helpful discussions.
 This work was supported by National Institute of Food and Agriculture award 2023-67021-39073; Defense Science and Technology Agency contract \#DST000EC124000205; and Alfred P. Sloan Research Fellowship FG202013153 for Ioannis Gkioulekas.
 This work used Bridges-2 at the Pittsburgh Supercomputing Center, through allocation cis220039p from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation awards 2138259, 2138286, 2138307, 2137603, and 2138296; and National Artificial Intelligence Research Resource Pilot-2211. {